snotskie/python-text-analysis/_episodes/04-built-in.md

 ~~~
 # This sentence isn't executed by Python.
-adjustment = 0.5   # Neither is this - anything after '#' is ignored.
+favoritePet = "Dog"   # Neither is this - anything after '#' is ignored.
 ~~~
 {: .language-python}